Skip to main content

 • max.
 2 – Foreign language, Mathematics or Mathematics extending

 • max.
-2 – from school head's offer
+2 – according to the school head's offer

 Standardised part